mgrinko/fe-react-test/README.md

 6. Responsiveness will be a plus
 7. Including light and darks theme will be a plus.
 8. Creating some functionality which was not stated in a spec but shows your skills may be considered as a plus.
+9. Prepare before starting a test work and find a good balance between time spent and a result, as it also may be reviewed.
+10. Try making commit messages nice and informative.